IvanTheProtogen/ExtraAbilities/README.md

 ## 3.19.
 FilterTableItems function.

 This function is good for excluding items, already present in one table.
+Returns the table with items not present in tblA, other than tblB.

 ```lua
 <table(array)> ExtraAbilities.FilterTableItems(<table(array): tblA>, <table(array): tblB>)